WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Firefox/README.md

 # Firefox

-Browser, Also Known As Mozilla Firefox Or Simply Firefox, Is A Free And Open-source Web Browser Developed By The Mozilla Foundation And Its Subsidiary, The Mozilla Corporation.
-Firefox Uses The Gecko Layout Engine To Render Web Pages, Which Implements Current And Anticipated Web Standards.
+Browser, also known as Mozilla Firefox or simply Firefox, is a free and open-source web browser developed by the Mozilla Foundation and its subsidiary, the Mozilla Corporation.
+Firefox uses the Gecko layout engine to render web pages, which implements current and anticipated web standards.

 ---